 While the government set its own agenda, Sukarya decided to do its bit by strengthening healthcare in the geographies it was covering.
 It identified, invested in and brought visibility to pressing global issues of infant mortality, women’s health and nutrition.
 These were subsequently aligned to the Millennium Development Goals (MDG) established in 2000 by the United Nations, urging Member countries to raise the bar and help them achieve a healthier and more equitable world.

-The mission of Sukarya is to focus on ensuring equitable access to quality health services for all including the poorest sections of the society, especially women, adolescents and children.
-All our interventions are designed and implemented to meet the following objectives:
+The vision of its founder, Meera Satpathy guided its initial scope and defined its strategic approach.
+Sukarya’s Mission has been to ensure fair and equitable access to quality health services for all, including the poorest sections of society, especially women, adolescents and children.
+Each of the interventions are designed and implemented to meet the following objectives:

-- To advocate, encourage and guide positive ‘health-seeking behaviour with special emphasis on physical, mental and social well-being.
+- To advocate, encourage and guide positive health-seeking behaviours with special emphasis on physical, mental and social well-being;

 - To empower women by strengthening their physical, emotional well-being and economic stability;

 - To educate and empower children and youth to lead a healthier and more dignified life; and

 - To promote gender equality, equity, and justice.

 Sukarya’s Vision is to enable local communities believe in their own abilities to bring about change by providing them access to basic healthcare, nutrition and education to live a healthy successful life and strive for a better society.